Mucyosoda/Budget-app-ruby-on-rails/README.md

 ```
 ### Usage

-To start recipe app you need to first `signup`
+To start recipe app you need to first `sign up`

 ## Author